-Valued for both its culinary and ornamental properties, evergreen rosemary (Rosmarinus officials), hardy to U.S. Department of Agriculture plant hardiness zones 8 through 10, grows well as a container or garden plant.
-Rosemary thrives in full sun and well-drained soil.
+Valued for both its culinary and ornamental properties, evergreen rosemary (Salvia rosmarinus, USDA hardiness zones 7-11), grows well in containers or in the landscape.
+Rosemary thrives in full sun and well-draining soil.
 Native to the Mediterranean area, many cultivars exist that vary in height, foliage and flower color, leaf fragrance and growth habit.
-The best way to propagate rosemary, especially to get the desired cultivar, is through cuttings.
+The best way to propagate rosemary, especially to get the desired nonpatented cultivar, is through cuttings.

 Place the containers in a warm area with bright, indirect light.
 For quicker rooting, place the pots on a propagating mat, which keeps the potting soil warm.
 Keep the rooting medium moist but not soggy, and mist the cuttings occasionally on warm days.
 Cuttings usually form roots in two to three weeks but may take as long as two months.
 Tug gently on the cutting to test for rooting.
 If it resists moving when you pull, it's forming roots.